How to Use Excel VBA to Lookup Value in Range (5 Examples)

 ResCell = WorksheetFunction.Lookup(LookupValCell, LookupVec, ResVec)

-• Finally, this VBA macro ends with an End statement.
+• This VBA macro ends with an End statement.

 End Sub

-In the above video, we will demonstrate a data set where we have included some employees’ names, departments, and income.
-Our goal is to show the individual income of all the employees according to their designation by using the VBA Lookup function.
-You can follow the above video for a better understanding, as it contains all the steps.
+In the above video, we will demonstrate a data set with some employees’ names, departments, and income.
+Using the VBA Lookup function, we aim to show the employees’ individual income according to their designation.
+You can follow the above video to better understand, as it contains all the steps.

 Example 2: Using VBA Index Match Application to Lookup Value in Different Columns